Madame Tussauds: Origins

-By 1835, Marie Tussaud had settled down in Baker Street, London and opened a museum.
-One of the main attractions of her museum was the Chamber of Horrors.
+By 1835, Marie Tussaud had settled down in Baker Street and opened a museum.
+One of its main attractions was the Chamber of Horrors.
 The name is often credited to a contributor to Punch in 1845, but Tussaud appears to have originated it herself, using it in advertising as early as 1843.
+On its impact, Oliver Smith of The Telegraph writes, "Londoners flocked to see the likes of Nelson and Sir Walter Scott, but the highlight was undoubtedly the Chamber of Horrors, where Tussaud displayed models of murderers."
+Other famous people were added to the museum, including the Duke of Wellington, Henry VIII, and Queen Victoria.

-This part of the exhibition included victims of the French Revolution and newly created figures of murderers and other criminals.
-Other famous people were added, including Lord Nelson, the Duke of Wellington, Henry VIII and Queen Victoria.
+The early commercial success of Madame Tussaud's saw it establish itself as a brand, and the museum became a pioneer in innovating various forms of publicity when the advertising industry was in its infancy.
+The Hall of Fame attraction enthralled the public of Victorian London, and inclusion in it was definitive proof one had attained celebrity status.

+Other businesses in Baker Street profited from being near Madame Tussaud's, and in 1860, Charles Dickens hailed the museum as one of London's most popular entertainments, writing in All the Year Round: "Madame Tussaud's is something more than an exhibition, it is an institution".
+A waxwork of Dickens appeared at the museum in 1873, three years after his death.
 Some sculptures still exist that were made by Marie Tussaud herself.
-The gallery originally contained some 400 different figures, but fire damage in 1925, coupled with German bombs in 1941, severely damaged most of such older models.
+The gallery originally contained some 400 different figures, but fire damage in 1925 coupled with bombs during the Blitz on London in 1941, severely damaged most of such older models.
 The casts themselves have survived, allowing the historical waxworks to be remade, and these can be seen in the museum's history exhibit.
 The oldest figure on display is that of Madame du Barry, the work of Curtius from 1765 and part of the waxworks left to Grosholtz at his death.
 Other faces from the time of Tussaud include Robespierre and George III.
 In 1842, she made a self-portrait, which is now on display at the entrance of her museum.
 She died in her sleep in London on 16 April 1850.